bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+An adaptive website has fixed values and loads everything no matter the size.
+Responsive loads only what is needed for that screen size.

 2. Describe what it means to be mobile first vs desktop first.
+In mobile first we use min-width in the media inquiry and build the site for mobile then larger sizes.
+In desktop first we do the opposite and use max-width, designing for desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It helps us achieve a balanced site that adapts to zoomint.
+1 rem is equal to the default size in html usually 16 px.

 4. How would you describe preprocessing to someone new to CSS?
+ It is something that comiles to css.
+The syntax is a little different.
+It uses nesting to help keep code clean and organized.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+I love the nesting and being able to keep everything seperate.
+Media escapes give me the most trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.